 D5: Compound Words, Part 3

+1. OverviewHear a two-syllable compound word and identify the last syllable, using picture cards as visual clues.
+Dividing a compound word into individual syllables is called analysis.
 Identifying the second syllable is more difficult than focusing on the first syllable, so it may take a while for your child to master this activity.

 - word list

 - picture cards (includes word index) – these are the same cards that were used in Compound Words, Part 1

 Video: How to play Compound Words, Part 3Before each round of the game, find the appropriate picture card (the word list will tell you which one to use).
 Go through the images on the picture card and name them, to make sure you and your child are using the correct word for each picture (e.g., bird, not robin).
 Name the pictures from left to right and from top to bottom.

 Adult: [showing picture card] Let’s look at these pictures.
 They show a light, a lock, a bowl, and a box.
 Now you name each picture as I point to it.
 Child: Light.
 Lock.
 Bowl.
 Box.
 Adult: Good.Be sure to do this identification before introducing the compound word for your child to analyze.
 To start the game, you will say a two-syllable compound word from the provided word list, and have the child repeat it.
 Then ask her to tell you only the last word you say.
 Hold up the appropriate picture card to give her a visual clue.